neuroailab/mouse-vision/README.md

 # Models of Mouse Vision
 This repo contains self-supervised, ImageNet pre-trained convolutional network PyTorch models of mouse visual cortex; the preprocessed neural responses; and training code for these models across a range of self-supervised objective functions, so that others may possibly use them as a basis for modeling other small animal visual systems.

+Since our models are stimulus-computable, they can be applied to new visual stimuli without modification and generate predictions for further neural and behavioral experiments of your design.

 This repository is based on our paper:

 **Aran Nayebi\*, Nathan C. L. Kong\*, Chengxu Zhuang, Justin L. Gardner, Anthony M. Norcia, Daniel L. K. Yamins**